Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-This fish is best described as a deep bodied, silvery fish whose head and body slope steeply up from the snout to the dorsal fin, resulting in a hump-backed appearance.
+A deep bodied, silvery fish whose head and body slope steeply up from the snout to the dorsal fin, resulting in a hump-backed look.
 It has a long dorsal fin that is divided into two lobes.
 The first has 8 to 9 spines, and the second has a single spine with 24 to 32 soft rays.
 The anal fin has 2 spines with the second spine larger than the first.
 The pelvic fin has one spine with 5 rays.
 Ctenoid scales cover the body and upper head.
 The lateral line is complete and extends through the caudal fin.
-The back is gray, with the sides silvery and belly and lower region of the head white.
+The back is gray, with the silvery sides and white belly and lower region of the head.
 Adults commonly weigh up to 5 pounds.

 46 pounds, 0 ounces - Spirit Lake, Dickinson County, October 1962 - R.F.
 Farra, Clarion, Iowa

 Drum are bottom feeders that can be caught easily from the bank on nightcrawlers.

 The Freshwater Drum is usually found in shallow or muddy areas of large lakes, deep backwater pools of large rivers, and in reservoirs at depths of 30 feet or more.
 It avoids high-gradient streams, waters with swift current and shallow, weedy areas, but can tolerate high turbidity.

 The Freshwater Drum spawns in open waters.
 In the Mississippi River, drum spawn during May and June when the water temperatures are 66 to 72 degrees F. Unique to the freshwater fish species in North America and characteristic of many saltwater fish, the eggs and larvae are buoyant and float on the water surface during development.